 Additionally you can upload images as I have done with the corner shield and also Linked Excel tables As I have done with the blue box at the bottom.

 So, in short, the same project supports many layouts, which are armed by maps, these by thematizations and thematizations are representations of vector layers.

 And also the text boxes can have macros, as shown in the following image, where Layout name, description, date or project facilitates the layout.

 And of course, once mapped it can be duplicated to create another, editing the source dataframes without having to build the template from scratch.

-To send it out, right click on the layout and choose if you want to print, save as pdf with layers or as a high resolution image in .ems format.
+To send it out, right-click on the layout and choose whether to print, save as a layered pdf or as a high resolution image in .ems format.
 It can also be in .ai format for Adobe Illustrator.

 In conclusion, very robust and attractive.
-Although it takes a while to understand its logic.
+Although it takes a while to understand their logic.